VonHeikemen/devlog/content/web-development/tagged-unions-and-fantasy-land.md

 Yes, my thoughts exactly.
 That first statement is the most confusing thing we've seen so far.
 This time it looks like `Fx` and `Gx` are not functions, they are data structures. `Gx` has an `.ap` method so it must be the same type as `Val`.
 And if go further we can tell that `Fx` has a `map` method, that means is a Functor.
 So for this to work `Val`, `Fx` and `Gx` must implement the Functor and Apply specification.
 The last piece of the puzzle is this `Fx.map(fx => ... fx(...))`, there are functions involve but they are inside a data structure.

 The name of this law and that second statement suggest this is about function composition.
-So I'm thinking that this should behave just like `.map` but with a plot twist, the callback we get it's trapped inside a Functor.
+I'm thinking that this should behave just like `.map` but with a plot twist, the callback we get it's trapped inside a Functor.
 With this we have enough information to make our method.

 ```js
 Result.ap = function(res, data) {